Match Fixing (film)

 Match Fixing: The Nation At Stake is an Indian Hindi-language political thriller film directed by Kedar Gaekwad and produced by Pallavi Gurjar under ArtArena Creations Pvt.
 Ltd. Film is based on the book The Game Behind Saffron Terror written by Retired Col. Kanwar Khatana.
-Vineet Kumar Singh, Anuja Sathe and Manoj Joshi will play lead roles.
+The film stars Vineet Kumar Singh, Anuja Sathe and Manoj Joshi.

-The film is slated for a theatrical release on January 10, 2025.
+The film was released on January 10, 2025.

-Plot
+Synopsis

-The Nation At Stake sheds light on a boiling conspiracy operating on two fronts: the internal politics within India, centered on the divisive narrative of 'Saffron Terror,' and the calculated strategies of Pakistan’s high command and intelligence networks to destabilize India, resulting in the 26/11 attacks.
+The Nation at Stake sheds light on a boiling conspiracy operating on two fronts: the internal politics within India, centered on the divisive narrative of 'Saffron Terror,' and the calculated strategies of Pakistan's high command and intelligence networks to destabilize India, resulting in the 26/11 attacks.
 The movie offers a stark revelation of power games and their far-reaching consequences.